NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Ground Temperatures Header/Data (CSV)

 The results from the ground temperature heuristic calculation are shown, typically for 3 depths.
 Users may also fill in the blank fields (soil conductivity, soil density, soil specific heat) with known values and/or perform their own calculations and depths and supply those.
-These should be considered “undisturbed” ground temperatures – temperatures of soil that have not been disturbed by construction.
+These should be considered "undisturbed" ground temperatures - temperatures of soil that have not been disturbed by construction.
 They are not considered appropriate for calculations of building losses.

 The program uses a heuristic, time lagged calculation based on dry bulb temperature and location.
 References on the topic are found in Kusuda (see references).